davidenders11/davidenders11.github.io/README.md

+# How To Run Locally
+- Navigate to root of directory
+- Run `bundle exec jekyll serve`

 # Future Additions:
 - Add feed rss for blog posts
 - Embed project demos
-- Add better icon
 - Get a domain name